simple-login/app/README.md

 - `Authentication` header that contains the api key

 Output:
 List of mailboxes.
-Each mailbox has id, email, default field
+Each mailbox has id, email, default, creation_timestamp field

 ```json
 {